hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 Cinema, in its early days, required big bulky cameras and lights, and managing physical celluloid film.

 Film was developed on celluloid strips, and editing movies required physically cutting strips of film with scissors and taping them together; just managing all these strips of film was a lot of work.
-By the 80s, an indie filmmaker could do his own cinematography; the initial development of digital video editing replaced cutting strips of film with moving files around on a computer.
+By the 80s, an indie filmmaker could do their own cinematography; the initial development of digital video editing replaced cutting strips of film with moving files around on a computer.
 Many of the jobs around cinematography and film editing whittled down.

 Nowadays, many of the videos we watch are made by a single person filming and editing on their phone and sharing on social media.
 Filmmaking has gone from a massive, multiperson effort to something you can do alone in your living room.
 More people are making video—and sharing them on social media—than ever before.